erxes/erxes/docs/docs/components/ProgressBar/progressbar.md

 ## API

 <ProgressBarComponent type="APIprogressbar" table={[
-  ['close', 'node', '', 'Displays the close element on bottom of the progress bar'], ['* percentage', 'number', '', 'Sets percentage of the progress bar'], ['color', 'string', '#dddeff', 'Sets color of the progress'], ['height', 'string', '36px', 'Sets height of the progress bar']
+  ['children', 'React.ReactNode', '', 'Shows content on progress bar'], ['close', 'React.ReactNode', '', 'Displays the close element on bottom of the progress bar'], ['* percentage', 'number', '', 'Sets percentage of the progress bar'], ['color', 'string', '#dddeff', 'Sets color of the progress'], ['height', 'string', '36px', 'Sets height of the progress bar']